demolen/videoStrobe/README.md

 How to use:

-1."pip install" the missing requirements
+1."pip install" the missing dependencies

 2."Python3 strobe.py -h" would print out the arguments.